-The Jersey Slumber Silk mask is as basic as they come.
-Smooth silk and a single elastic strap, the product is lightweight and adjusts without fuss.
-The larger surface area of the mask helps mitigate light and we find it to stay on pretty well.
-Very similar to other silk masks, this one is notable for its sleek and minimal design.
+The Jersey Slumber Silk mask has a more basic design.
+With smooth silk material and a single elastic strap, the product is lightweight and adjusts without fuss.
+The larger surface area of the mask helps mitigate light, and we find it to stay on pretty well.
+Similar to other silk masks, this model is notable for its sleek and minimal design.
 We measured the circumference to range from 16.5 to 23.5 inches, unstretched.
-This model only comes in black and in one size.
+At the time of this review, the model only comes in black and one size.

 Why You Should Trust Us

 Our lead tester, Sara Aranda, is a lover of sleep, taking naps and resting between work and exercise.
 With a detail-oriented mind and a background in writing, she brings a much-appreciated critical eye to her gear reviews.
 We also passed each mask around to our partners and friends to get a broader opinion on how each mask fits.
 During our testing, we slept with each mask and also tested them during the day to attain a general feel of their function and comfort.
 For a more technical examination, we used an LED flashlight to determine whether or not claims of complete "blackout" capabilities hold up under more intense scrutiny.
 We also tried to be aware of different sleeping positions during the overnight and nap-related tests, from back to side to stomach.
 We critiqued the fit and comfort of the straps, the overall ease of use, and the perceived durability of the materials and construction.
 In the end, we ranked the entire lineup and determined the best use for each model based on our head-to-head test results.